paulrobertlloyd/paulrobertlloyd-v4/src/content/articles/2012-12-11-responsive_images_what_we_thought_we_needed.md

 ## Enter Scrooge

-{% render 'figure'
-  content: '> Men’s courses will foreshadow certain ends, to which, if persevered in, they must lead.'
+> Men’s courses will foreshadow certain ends, to which, if persevered in, they must lead.
-  caption: '<cite>Ebenezer Scrooge</cite>'
-%}
+— Ebenezer Scrooge

 Given the complexity of this issue, there’s a heated debate about which is the best option.
 Yet code belies a certain truth.
 That both feature verbose and opaque syntax, I’m not sure either should find its way into the browser — especially as alternative approaches have yet to be fully explored.